rotem227/ovalo-react/README.md

 useInitSegments( mainSegments, 'main' );
 useInitSegments( footerSegments, 'footer' );
 ```
+- The state structure can be either a primitive, array or an object.
 - Consuming a segment from group: `const { state, dispatch, actions } = useSegment( 'counter', 'main' );`
+- The segments state can be exposed in the 'window' level.
+- Initializing the semgnets data can be done even before the app is loaded.

 Usage
 -------------